PragmaticPhil/create_microbit_image/README.md

 ...
 Carlospherate - a colleague who pointed me out of a dark corner.

 ...
 Yigal Edery - a VBA master.
-Without his help I wouldn't have had a chance!
+Without his help (esp the COM port numbering issue and his brilliant Life game) I wouldn't have had a chance!
 And his excellent blog [] first made me realise that a link between Exvel and micro:bit was feasible.

 And also thanks to @LMcUnderwood for pointing out a 'bug' (OK Lorainne - a bug not a 'bug' ;) in the original version I uploaded (image not found).